- State Farm Stadium opened in 2006.

 Online sports betting is the best way to experience the football season.

 BetMGM has a variety of wagering options to fit your betting strategy and entertainment interest.
-From offseason futures like Super Bowl odds for the Los Angeles Rams or Heisman Trophy odds for a dark horse receiver to in-season betting like the Iron Bowl spread, over/under total for Michigan-Ohio State, or moneyline parlays for SEC games, there’s something for everyone.
+From offseason futures to in-season weekly betting, there’s something for everyone.

 Customers also have access to live betting.
 Available for hundreds of football games each year, live sports betting allows you to place a bet during a game.
 You can hedge on a futures bet, increase your investment on pregame wager, or place a new football bet.